 About Jai Malas

-In those early days, I had to learn how to live all over again without my favorite coping mechanism, my lover, my crutch: alcohol.
-I didn’t know what to do with my hands or where to place the ache and the cravings.
+In 2018, I got sober.
+In the early days of my recovery, I was forlorn.
+I had to learn how to live all over again without my coping mechanism, my lover, my crutch: alcohol.
+I didn’t know what to do with the constant ache and cravings.
+So I began praying with a mala.

 Japa mala meditation gave me purpose during that dark and tender time.
 It provided my hands something to do, my heart somewhere to land, and my spirit a rhythm to return to.